jcsalem/Lite/README.txt

 * Windows Notes *
 Install SFML-2.1 directory at the same level as Lite.
+Pick the right version for your compiler.
+For CodeBlocks/Ming I picked the 32-bit version.

 * OBSOLETE: Mac Notes *
 Install SFML package according to instructions.
 Copy files to /usr/local and to frameworks